Overview of Windows Server upgrades

-The process of upgrading to a newer version of Windows Server can vary greatly depending on which operating system you are starting with and the pathway you take.
-We use the following terms to distinguish among different actions, any of which could be involved in a new Windows Server deployment.
+The process of upgrading to a newer version of Windows Server can vary greatly, depending on which operating system you are starting with and the pathway you take.
+We use the following terms to distinguish between different actions, any of which could be involved in a new Windows Server deployment.

 Upgrade.
 Also known as an "in-place upgrade".
 You move from an older version of the operating system to a newer version, while staying on the same physical hardware.
 This is the method we will be covering in this section.

 In-place upgrades might also be supported by public or private cloud companies; however, you must check with your cloud provider for the details.
-Additionally, you'll be unable to perform an in-place upgrade on any Windows Server that's configured to Boot from VHD.
+Additionally, you'll be unable to perform an in-place upgrade on any Windows Server configured to Boot from VHD.
+An In-Place Upgrade from Windows Storage Server Editions to Windows Server 2019 is not supported.
+You can perform either a Migration or Installation instead.

 Installation.
 Also known as a "clean installation".
 You move from an older version of the operating system to a newer version, deleting the older operating system.